 These Indians depended on agriculture to sustain them in their more sedentary lifestyle.
 They planted corn, beans, and squash in mesa top fields and supplemented their diet with native plants and meat from deer, rabbit, and squirrel.
 Domesticated turkeys were used for both their feathers and meat.
 Yucca plants were also crucial for these people, who crushed the plant’s roots to make soap and shampoo.

 By 1540, when Francisco Vazquez de Coronado and his adventurers arrived from Mexico, the Indian people had already started to leave the canyon for new homes on the Rio Grande.
 After over 400 years, the land here could no longer support the people, and a severe drought added to what was already becoming difficult times.
 Oral traditions tell us where the people went and who their descendants are.
 The people of Cochiti Pueblo, located just south and east along the Rio Grande, are the most direct descendants of the Ancestral Pueblo people who built homes in Frijoles Canyon.
-Likewise, the people of the San Ildefonso Pueblo are most closely linked to Tsankawi.
+Likewise, the San Ildefonso Pueblo people are most closely linked to Tsankawi.

 After the Indians moved, the ruins of these old dwellings sat silent for years until a Swiss-American historian and ethnologist, Adolph Bandelier, began exploring and describing the ruins in the 1880s.
 Around the turn of the century, a bill was introduced in Congress to create a Cliff Cities National Park to protect the site, but it failed to pass.
-However, further archeological work in Frijoles Canyon from 1909 to 1912 renewed interest, resulting in another proposal of a National Monument in 1915.
+However, further archeological work in Frijoles Canyon from 1909 to 1912 renewed interest, resulting in another proposal for a National Monument in 1915.
 The proposal passed, and in February 1916, and the monument was named for Adolph Bandelier.

 Today, numerous ruined dwellings of one of the most extensive prehistoric Indian populations of the Southwest can be found in the picturesque canyon and mesa country of the Pajarito Plateau.
 This area, located west of the Rio Grande from Santa Fe, New Mexico, was thickly settled in prehistoric times.
 In the heart of the plateau, Bandelier National Monument includes and protects several of the largest of these ruins, particularly the unique cave and cliff dwellings in the canyon of the Rito de los Frijoles.

 The habitations of the early people were of two types — the cliff or cave-dwelling and the masonry or open pueblo structure.
-But these two types were frequently blended into composite dwellings, part cave, and part masonry, wherein a cliff formed the back wall of the building.
-This third type, called a talus house, is conspicuous along the canyon sides within and near the national monument.
-The most impressive ruins of the Pajarito country are the remains of communal masonry dwellings of pueblo architecture.
+However, these two types were frequently blended into composite dwellings, part cave, and part masonry, wherein a cliff formed the back wall of the building.
+This third type, a talus house, is conspicuous along the canyon sides within and near the national monument.
+The most impressive ruins of the Pajarito country are the remains of communal masonry dwellings of Pueblo architecture.
 At least one of these significant buildings contained over 600 rooms.

 One of the sites along the trail is the Big Kiva, an important underground structure that served as a ceremonial and cultural center of the community.
 When in use, this kiva would have been covered by a roof made of wood and earth.
 People would have entered the kiva using a ladder through an opening in the roof.

 Tyuonyi ((chew-OHN-yee) Ruin lies about 500 yards up the trail.
 It is only one of several large pueblos located within the Bandelier National Monument.
 Construction of Tyuonyi began more than 600 years ago, and the caves were occupied simultaneously.
 The choice to live in the caves or on the canyon bottom may have been based on family, clan custom, or preference.
-One to two stories high, Tyuonyi contained about 400 rooms and housed approximately 100 people.
+Tyuonyi contained about 400 rooms one to two stories high and housed approximately 100 people.
 A central plaza contained three kivas.
 Access to the village was through a single ground-level opening.

 Bandelier National Monument, administered by the National Park Service, is 10 miles south of Los Alamos, New Mexico, on NM 4.
 The Visitors Center is open daily.